Running, the national sport

 A diving destination

-Diving is therefore a very popular activity thanks to the coral reef.
-It must be said that from Lamu to Mombasa, the seabed is magnificent and the marine reserves are quite numerous.
-We recommend the Malindi Marine Park, the Watamu Marine Park and the Kisite Mpunguti reserve.
-Visibility is good all year round, even if the high tides of July-August can somewhat disturb the dives.
-The lucky ones can see the famous manta rays.
-There are a number of clubs on the coast.
-The ideal season is from October to April.
+Diving is therefore a very popular activity, thanks to the easily accessible and well-preserved coral reef.
+From Lamu to Mombasa, the seabed is magnificent and the marine reserves quite numerous.
+We particularly recommend Malindi Marine Park, Watamu Marine Park and the Kisite Mpunguti reserve.
+Visibility is good all year round, although the high tides of July and August can be somewhat disruptive.
+The luckiest divers may catch a glimpse of the famous manta rays or humpback whales.
+There are a number of clubs along the coast.
+The best season is from October to April.

 Excellent fishing spots

-Most hotels on the Kenyan coast organize fishing trips for big game (swordfish, marlin, sharks...), especially in Shimoni, Mombasa and Malindi.
-The best season is between November and March and no special permit is required by the authorities.
-However, the ultimate in sport fishing in Kenya is the giant Nile perch in Lake Turkana.
-It is also possible to fish for tilapia in Lake Victoria.
-Finally, the rivers around the Nyandaruas and Mount Kenya are full of rainbow trout
+Most hotels on the Kenyan coast organize deep-sea fishing trips (swordfish, marlin, shark...), particularly in Shimoni, Mombasa and Malindi.
+The best season is between November and March, and no special permit is required by the authorities.
+However, the ultimate in sport fishing in Kenya is giant Nile perch in Lake Turkana.
+You can also fish for tilapia in Lake Victoria.
+Finally, the rivers around the Nyandaruas massif and Mount Kenya are teeming with rainbow trout.